jphanna/rpi_pico_fire/README.md

 ## Usage
 1. Download fire.py
 2. Upload it to your Raspberry Pi Pico.
-3. Import the module into your script:
+3. Import the module into your script (i.e. main.py):

 ```python
 from fire import Fire